 2. Project Summary (1 page) that includes a short description, intellectual merit, and broader impacts of your research (for NSF) or an overview of your proposal for other funders.

 5. Biographical sketches formatted for government requirements.
-These are generally 2 pages and are different than CVs.
+These are generally 2 pages (for NSF; up to 5 pages for NIH) and are different than CVs.

-6. Letters of support or letters of collaboration.
+6. Letters of commitment or letters of collaboration.

 8. Timelines for research.